 Production Use - Good Practice

-From our and our clients' experiences of developing and using eXist-db in production environments a number of lessons have been learned.
+Based on our experiences of developing and using eXist-db in production environments we learned a number of lessons.
 This Good Practice guide is an attempt to cover some of the considerations that should be taken into account when deploying eXist-db for use in a production environment.

 The concepts laid out within this document should not be considered absolute or accepted wholesale - they should rather be used as suggestions to guide users in their eXist-db deployments.